Mariano G. Vallejo (SSBN-658)

 on Mare Island.
 The location of the SSBN 658 Memorial Site will

-be on Mare Island in Alden Park within two hundred yards of the original
+be on Mare Island at the front South Entrance to the Mare Island Museum - within two hundred yards of the original

 construction site of this historical piece of Naval history.